-10.5 Pupil Activity Programme
+10.5 Indicative Pupil Activity Programme (Most activities did not run 2020-2021)

 Clubs and Activities

 A range of day clubs and activities exists around the school.
 The list below is an indication of some of the events which run during the school Session.